tiagocostarebelo/frontendmentor/3-column-preview-card-component/README.md

 ### What I learned

-It was mostly a "remember" the basics of using Grid, but it was nice to use it again for a simple solution as this one.
+It was mostly "remembering" the basics of using Grid, but it was nice to use it again for a simple solution as this one.
 Will definitely try to use it more.
 Along with Flexbox it makes life easier when creating layouts.

 ### Useful resources